Pedram2004/hockey-guy/README.md

         - `_is_heuristic_based`: Used to call the `heuristic_func` when `True` and assign some value to `__heuristic_value`.
         - `_is_cost_based`: Similar to `_is_heuristic_cost`, but will set cost of movements to _0_ when is `False` (in other words, the search is only heuristic based i.e. `best_first_search`).
     - The rest of the methods are `getter`s decorated with `@property` for almost all attributes of the class (except `__state` and `__parent`).

+> [!warning]
+> The `children` property returns the list of children nodes directly, the consequences of object aliasing should be consider before any usage.

  - ### `STree`
    The tree structure that is used in searching the state space of the problem.